mmerc00/planner-repo/README.md

-time content color are must change track time military time bc its repeatbable local storage > blue buttons treat each block individually compartive values with current time focus on one block then iterate string blocks create key to object when render check console log
+-Collaborated with Tiffany Lombardi, Michael Habert, James Kim, Nathan Paecchi and Cammeryne Sullivan

-Tiffany Lombardi, Michael Habert, James Kim, Nathan Paecchi and Cammeryne Sullivan collaborated
+-we first added blocks to the HTML with the help of Michael

-we first added blocks to the HTML with the help of Michael
+-created dependencies and variables which we then used in functions

-we then created dependencies and variables which we then used in functions
+-to get the curent date we found a my date function that is vanilla javascript but later changed it using moment (the old code is commented out to better help me understand vanilla javascript and how it correlates with jquery)

-to get the cuurent date we found a my date function that is vanilla javascript
+-time object was created in military time because its repeatable

-time object was created in military time because its repeatable
+-Worked with Justin Ramirez who provided neccesary code that would color assign the text blocks using a loop function that used time as a variable

-Worked with Justin who provided neccesary code that would color assign the text blocks
+-didn't touch style css sheet

-store user input
+-made a for loop that looped each time block but this was later commented out with moment and jquery that was implemented

-didn't touch style css sheet
+-ended up making the entire js file jquery